espocrm/documentation/docs/development/custom-config-parameters.md

 Clear cache.

-The parameter value now can be read this way:
+The parameter value now can be read in the back-end:

 ```php
 /** @var \Espo\Core\Utils\Config $config */